What is a Penetration Test?

 Automated Scans Versus Manual Penetration Testing

 Additionally, vulnerability scans often yield false positives.
-On the other hand, a penetration test should not since the tester will exploit the flaw manually to show proof of concept.
+On the other hand, a penetration test should not yield false positives since the tester will exploit the flaw manually to show proof of concept.

 Lastly, a penetration test can find vulnerabilities using logic that automated scanners miss.
 For example, a vulnerability scanner will not alert against a file share that stores critical information with read/write access for the “everyone” group.